1983 United States Senate bombing: Background

-In October 1983, the United States invaded the island nation of Grenada and replaced the ruling Marxist-Leninist New Jewel Movement with the previous parliamentary government at the behest of Governor-General Paul Scoon.
-The invasion began following the violent overthrow of the nation's first socialist leader, Maurice Bishop, due to a power struggle with his Deputy Prime Minister and subsequent mass demonstrations.
-The invasion, coupled with US participation in a peacekeeping force in Lebanon, prompted the left wing militant group Resistance Conspiracy to plan the Senate bombing as well as other similar attacks.
+In October 1983, the United States invaded the island nation of Grenada and replaced the ruling Marxist–Leninist New Jewel Movement with the previous parliamentary government at the behest of Governor-General Paul Scoon.
+The New Jewel Movement was a Marxist–Leninist vanguard party, that had assumed power through coup d'état, and ruled the country from 1979 to 1983.
+The US invasion began following the violent overthrow of the nation's first socialist leader, Maurice Bishop, due to a power struggle with his Deputy Prime Minister and subsequent mass demonstrations.
+The invasion, coupled with US participation in a peacekeeping force in Lebanon, prompted the left-wing militant group Resistance Conspiracy to plan the Senate bombing as well as other similar attacks.

 Bombing

 On November 7, 1983, the Senate adjourned at 7:02 p.m.
 For the next two hours, a well-attended reception was held near the Senate Chamber.
 At 10:58 p.m., there was an explosion on the second floor of the Capitol's north wing; adjacent hallways were mostly unoccupied at the time.

-A few minutes before the explosion, a tape-recorded message was telephoned to The Washington Post news desk and the Capital switchboard, claiming to represent the Armed Resistance Unit and warning that a bomb was about to be detonated near the Senate Chamber in retaliation for recent U.S. military involvement in Grenada and Lebanon.
-The "Armed Resistance Unit" also plotted to murder Henry Kissinger.
+A few minutes before the explosion, a tape-recorded message was telephoned to The Washington Post news desk and the Capitol switchboard, claiming to represent the Armed Resistance Unit and warning that a bomb was about to be detonated near the Senate Chamber in retaliation for recent U.S. military involvement in Grenada and Lebanon.
+The Armed Resistance Unit also plotted to murder Henry Kissinger.

-The force of the explosive device, placed beneath a bench at the eastern end of the corridor outside the Chamber, blew off the door to Democratic Leader Robert C. Byrd's office.
+The force of the explosive device, placed beneath a bench at the eastern end of the corridor outside the chamber, blew off the door to Democratic Leader Robert C. Byrd's office.
 Senator Byrd was an active supporter of involvement in Grenada, and had recently made attempts to garner support for retaliating against recent attacks against U.S. Marines stationed in Lebanon.
 The bomb blast also tore a hole in a wall partition, sending pulverized brick and plaster into the Republican cloakroom; the cloakroom's glass windows were shattered.
 Major damage was done to arches, walls, and the glazed-tile floor near the blast.
-A grandfather clock that had in been place by the Senate chamber since 1859 was destroyed, and six paintings were ripped, shredded or damaged, including a portrait of Daniel Webster which was badly damaged.
+A grandfather clock that had been in place by the Senate chamber since 1859 was destroyed, and six paintings were ripped, shredded or damaged, including a portrait of Daniel Webster which was badly damaged.
 Members of the Senate recovered fragments of the painting.
 A conservator worked for months to restore the painting to a semblance of the original.

 The explosion caused no structural damage to the Capitol.
 Officials calculated damages of $1,000,000.